 In 2014, at the age of 92, she moved into a senior’s complex, where she remained until she passed this March due to gov't restrictions.

 Elysium's Passage is a series of seven narrations regarding a young British philosopher named James Phillips, who finds himself living in an altered state of reality while still remaining on earth.

 After experiencing a near-fatal fall while climbing to the summit of a remote mountain in the Andes, James awakens in a new dimension.
 He soon encounters two mysterious beings who provide him with a very different perspective on the nature of his existence.
 Over the next year, before his body recovers from the coma, he is challenged to re-examine his understanding of life’s meaning and purpose far beyond anything he previously believed or could believe.

-An engaging and sometimes surreal adventure with intimations of impending romance, the narrative explores the most important questions about life, death, reality, and our ultimate destiny.
+An engaging and sometime surreal adventure with intimations of impending romance, the narrative explores the most important questions about life, death, reality, and our ultimate destiny.

 The Plains of Elysium (Champs-Élysées) was described by Homer, Hesiod, Virgil, and many other poets as the paradisiac afterlife realm reserved for heroes.
 As the title suggests, this is about a journey through a passage that leads towards Elysium’s exciting realm of existence.

 To read a sample press review at https://www.prweb.com/releases/2018/05/prweb15515775.htm

 The following comments are excerpts from among the first readers, including a number of Amazon five star reviews.
 To read the full reviews, go to READER REVIEWS on www.elysiumspassage.com or directly at https://digitalbloggers.com/arts-and-entertainment/reader-reviews